WhoIsSethDaniel/lsp-cd.nvim/README.md

   --
-  -- 'ignore' is a list of client names that should never be used for -- changing the directory. ignore = { 'gopls' },
+  -- 'ignore' is a list of client names that should never be used for -- changing the directory.
+  -- Default: empty table
+  ignore = { 'gopls' },

-  -- only use the clients in this list for determining the directory -- that should be changed. only = { 'lua_ls' },
+  -- only use the clients in this list for determining the directory -- that should be changed.
+  -- Default: empty table
+  only = { 'lua_ls' },

+  -- notify when this plugin changes the directory.
+  -- Default: false
+  notify_on_dir_change = true,
 }
 ```